 University of Nevada, Las Vegas

-Python, Jupyter, MATLAB, Wolfram Mathematica
+Python (Jupyter, OpenCV), MATLAB, Wolfram Mathematica

-SolidWorks, COMSOL Multiphysics, Simpleware ScanIP
+SolidWorks, COMSOL Multiphysics, Autodesk Fusion 360, Simpleware ScanIP

 SEM, FFT Analysis, Additive Manufacturing, Laser Cutting, DMA